oxidane/tmuxomatic/README.md

 * `tmuxomatic -V`

-On some systems pip will not upgrade properly, this might be fixable by clearing the pip cache prior to upgrade:
+On some systems pip may not upgrade properly, try clearing the pip cache prior to upgrade:

 * `rm -rf /tmp/pip-build-root/tmuxomatic`
-* `pip-python3 install --upgrade tmuxomatic`
+* `pip-python3 install tmuxomatic --upgrade --force`

 Optional packages: